At the completion of this chapter, the reader will be able to:

 If our sedentary society is to change to one that is more physically active, clinicians must play their role in communicating with their patients the amounts and types of physical activity that are needed to prevent disease and promote health, because patients respect their advice.4,5 Whenever possible, the clinician should address the impact on the patient resulting from the loss of physical activity.
 This loss of activity affects both the cardiovascular and the musculoskeletal systems and can occur very rapidly.
 Thus, it is important that the rehabilitation program includes exercises that maintain, or improve, the patient’s cardiovascular endurance while monitoring safety concerns.
 Patients should be routinely counseled to adopt and maintain regular physical activity.
 While policy makers work to improve reimbursement for preventive services, clinicians should develop effective ways to teach physical activity counseling.5 The personal physical activity practices of health professionals should not be overlooked.
 Health professionals should be physically active, not only to benefit their own health but also to make more credible their endorsement of an active lifestyle.5

-According to the Department of Health and Human Services, physical fitness is a set of attributes a person has in regard to his/her ability to perform physical activities that require aerobic fitness, endurance, strength, or flexibility and is determined by a combination of regular activity and genetically inherited ability.6 Although commonly associated with the state of the cardiorespiratory system, which includes the ability to perform work or participate in activity over time ...
+According to the Department of Health and Human Services, physical fitness is a set of attributes a person has in regard to his/her ability to perform physical activities that require aerobic fitness, endurance, strength, or flexibility and is determined by a combination of regular activity and genetically inherited ability.6 Although commonly associated with the state of the cardiorespiratory system, which includes the ability to perform work or participate in ...